-We thank our partners for their collaborative efforts in the Eviction Protection Program.
+We thank our partners and funders from across the city for their collaborative efforts in the Eviction Protection Program.
 If you are interested in donating to the Homelessness Prevention Fund, please write a check to Chattanooga Neighborhood Enterprise with the memo line: Homelessness Prevention Fund.
 Your donation will be utilized by the project’s attorneys to help negotiate positive outcomes for tenant households facing eviction.

 Nationally and locally, most evictions happen due to non-payment of rent, which is often the result of economic vulnerabilites.
 For families who are rent-burdened, meaning that 30% or more of their income goes to housing costs, a single crisis could mean that they are unable to meet their rent obligations.
 The COVID-19 pandemic has further destabilized many of these families through job loss, lack of child care, and quarantine for those exposed to the virus.
 As a result, we are facing a wave of evictions nationally that will increase homelessness and disrupt the lives of tenants and landlords alike.
 At a time when having a safe place to quarantine is critical, an increasing number of families are finding themselves at risk of homelessness.